-Heavy rain caused the river to rise and flood the streets in the downtown core, evacuating merchants and damaging many of the heritage buildings.
-Hundreds came out to clean up the aftermath.
-Port Hope is older than Canada and has many stories to tell.
+Heavy rainfall in 1980 caused the Ganaraska River to rise and flood the streets of the downtown core, displacing businesses and damaging many of Port Hope’s heritage buildings.
+In the aftermath, residents came together to support recovery efforts and rebuild.

-“That's the reason the race started,” says Barry Adamson, race co-chair and former crewman on the Port Britain Pops, a vessel made from 350 recycled pop bottles encased in orange snow fencing.
+“That's the reason the race started,” says Barry Adamson, former race co-chair and former crewman on the Port Britain Pops, a vessel made from 350 recycled pop bottles encased in orange snow fencing.
 “Port Hope residents decided we're going to enjoy the river.
 We're not going to let it scare us.”
-Just watch out for water guns!

 Ready to Race?
 Participant checklist!